TaqyNafis/CW2024-AnantaTaqyNafis/readme.txt

 3. **ShieldImage Class**
    - Updated image path for the shield from "shield.jpg" to "shield.png" using `IMAGE_NAME` variable with the `getResource` method.
+   - - made sure that function is not able to return Null

 4. **WinImage Class**
    - Removed the `showWinImage()` function, as the win image is now shown by default.
+   - made sure that function is not able to return Null

 5. **GameOverImage Class**
    - Set width and height of the image to 500x600.
+   - made sure that function is not able to return Null

 6. **LevelParent Class**
-   - Added bottom, middle, and top layers to root nodes for better asset separation.
+   - Added bottom, middle, and top layers to root nodes for better asset separation and remove root variable.
      - Bottom layer: Background image
      - Middle layer: Updatable actors (plane, projectiles)
      - Top layer: GUI elements (life counter, game over image, etc.)